Away With The Steiners

 A first jump into Wadi Al Shab.

-Find Wadi Al Shab
+Getting to Wadi Al Shab

 The entrance to the parking lot for Wadi Al Shab is very close to the town of Tiwi.
 We stopped here first to buy a cold drink for the kids and have coffee at one of the small local cafes.
-There is also a basic food cart selling cold water, drinks and snacks at the Wadi Shab carpark by the little jetty.

-Bimmah Sinkhole – Best Wadis in Oman
+Bimmah Sinkhole: Best Wadis in Oman

 Hayyat Najm (or Bimmah Sinkhole) is not technically a wadi; but structurally a sinkhole.